desmaref/is426-pm2.5-analysis/README.md

 Throuhout the previous comple of steps, I was using base python to do my manipulations.
 For the rest of the project, I will usilize the pandas library, as I will have to apply functions often through full columns.

 #### Weather Data preparation
 The weather data required a significant amount of assumptions for this analysis.
-I started with tow datasets, one for Saint Lawrence County, and the other for Kings County.
+I started with two datasets, one for Saint Lawrence County, and the other for Kings County.
 For each dataset I performed the following steps:

 - The weather data had many blank percipitation values.
 I assumed that as it rains less often than not, it is safe to assume that zero rain occured on these days with no observations.
 I replaced all N/A values in that column with zeros.
 - The Saint Lawrence Weather data has several weather stations, which observed different percipitation data per day, as they were located in different parts of the county.
 I decided to take an average over all the weather stations for each day to get a measure of overall percipitation.